keffoh/powerlearnpractice/README.md

-A new git repository ctreated
+A new git repository created